kmottershead/PeakPicking/README.md

 # Downloading the Repo
 1. Download or Clone this repository locally to your C:/ drive
+2. Then copy the h5 file located in **king/PeakPicking Model/MobileNetPTModel.h5** and paste it into a new folder in your C Drive called models (eg. **C://models/MobileNetPTModel.h5**)

 # Starting the flask App